 The Options pane contains settings for adding a grid and changing the plot's aspect ratio.
-This figure shows the Options pane.

 Select Show grid to display a grid on the root locus.
 If you have damping ratio constraints on your root locus, selecting Display damping ratios as % peak overshoot displays the damping ratio values along the grid lines.
 This figure shows both options activated for an imported model, Gservo.
 If you want to verify these settings, type load ltiexamples at the MATLAB prompt and import Gservo from the workspace into your SISO Design Tool.